VishalRashmika/Mandara-Gupta/planning.md

 ## Quotes
-Karma has no menu, you get served what you deserve
+Karma has no menu, you get served what you deserve.
-If anything is worth doing, fo it with all your heart Better to be slapped with the truth than kissed with a lie The trouble is you think you have time
+If anything is worth doing, fo it with all your heart.
+Better to be slapped with the truth than kissed with a lie.
+The trouble is you think you have time.
-Let the past make you better, not bitter
+Let the past make you better, not bitter.
-It is easy to see faults of others, but difficult to see one's own faults There is no fear for one whose mind is not filled with desires Sometimes silence is the best solution
+It is easy to see faults of others, but difficult to see one's own faults.
+There is no fear for one whose mind is not filled with desires.
+Sometimes silence is the best solution.
-Radiate boundless love towards the entire world
+Radiate boundless love towards the entire world.
-A disciplined mind brings happiness
+A disciplined mind brings happiness.
-Give, even if you only have a little
+Give, even if you only have a little.
+Those who cling to perceptions and views wander the world offending people.
+Drop by drop is the water pot filled.
+Conquer anger with non anger, conquer badness with goodness, conquer meanness with generosity.
-Those who cling to perceptions and views wander the world offending people Drop by drop is the water pot filled
+Those who cling to perceptions and views wander the world offending people.
-Conquer anger with non anger, conquer badness with goodness, conquer meanness with generosity Those who cling to perceptions and views wander the world offending people I will not look at another's bowl intent on finding fault: a training to be observed May all beings have happy mind
+I will not look at another's bowl intent on finding fault: a training to be observed.
+May all beings have happy mind.
 Delight in heedfulness!
-Guard well your thoughts!
+Guard well your thoughts!.
-Live with no sense of mine, not forming attachments to experiences Resolutely train your self to attain peace
+Live with no sense of mine, not forming attachments to experiences.
+Resolutely train your self to attain peace.
-The root of suffering is attachment understanding is the heartwood of well-spoken words The only failure in life is not to be true to the best one knows You cannot travel the path until you have become the path itself What we think, we become
+The root of suffering is attachment. understanding is the heartwood of well-spoken words.
+The only failure in life is not to be true to the best one knows.
+You cannot travel the path until you have become the path itself.
+What we think, we become.
-Nothing remains without change
+Nothing remains without change.
-With Mindfulness, strive on
+With Mindfulness, strive on.
-Life is Suffering
+Life is Suffering.
-Love the whole world as a mother loves her only child Health is the gratest gift, contentment is the greatest wealth Purity and impurity depend on oneself; no one can purify another whatever has the nature of arising has the nature of ceasing I do not dispute with the world; rather it is the world that disputes me chaos is inherent in all compunded things, strive on with diligence Intelligence is the ability to adopt to change Something is better than nothing anything too much is not good.
+Love the whole world as a mother loves her only child.
+Health is the gratest gift, contentment is the greatest wealth.
+Purity and impurity depend on oneself; no one can purify another. whatever has the nature of arising has the nature of ceasing.
+I do not dispute with the world; rather it is the world that disputes me. chaos is inherent in all compunded things, strive on with diligence.
+Intelligence is the ability to adopt to change.
+Something is better than nothing. anything too much is not good.